rupl/chrisruppel.com/about/site.md

 ### Tech

 * **Eleventy** for static site generation.
+* **Prism JS** for syntax highlighting.
 * **Mapbox** for displaying maps and GPS data.
 * **GitHub** for code hosting and deployment.
 * **Netlify** for web hosting and deployment.
+* **CloudFlare** for CDN and other performance improvements.

 ### Content

-All original content is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All original content is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise specified.
 Basically, you're free to use or remix the content for non-commercial purposes, but give me visible credit on your copy.

 ### Code